MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 # [Bash](#tab/bash)

-In Bash, you cannot have a space before or after the `=` sign.
+In Bash, you can't have a space before or after the `=` sign.
 You can opt to use quotes around the variable value, so `msdocs-tutorial-rg-00000000` and `"msdocs-tutorial-rg-00000000"` are both correct.

 ```azurecli-interactive
 rgName=<msdocs-tutorial-rg-00000000>